evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_43_4MATIC_SUV/_index.md

 For level 1 and level 2 AC charging, the standard onboard charger supports up to 11KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 14 minutes.
 You can also select an optional onboard charger that supports up to 22KW charging.
-As a result, you can charge the battery 0-100% from home in about 4 hours and 7 minutes.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 7 minutes. {{<evkxdisplayaddarticle />}}

 ## Drivetrain